ACPO: AI-Enabled Compiler Framework: Experimental Evaluation

 \subsection{ACPO Function Inlining Model}

-\taco{Similar to Loop Unrolling, Function inlining pass has been optimized by means of adding the necessary code to connect the interface with the ML side but instead of rebuilding an ML model from scratch, we decided to leverage an existing model to showcase the ease of use and the integration capabilities of ACPO when paired with an existing ML model.
-For this task, we use MLGOPerf \cite{ashouri2022mlgoperf} model.}
+Instead of designing a novel ML model from scratch, we decided to leverage an existing model to showcase the ease of use and integration capabilities of ACPO when paired with an existing ML model.
+For this task, we use the MLGOPerf \cite{ashouri2022mlgoperf} model.
+MLGOPerf is a reinforcement learning model, and the model receives, as input, 13 function features including \texttt{block frequency}, \texttt{callsite height}, \texttt{block counts}, etc., and predicts whether or not a callsite should be inlined.
+Table \ref{tab:res:combinedCbench} showcases the experimental results of using ACPO framework for the deployment of ACPOFIModel, aka MLGOPerf's, when tested with CBench.
+As expected, the results exhibit similar behavior to MLGOPerf's experimental results since both leverage the same model.